Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Appendix

 \subsection{Prompt Details}

-The ``string'', ``string answer'' and ``enumerated answer'' prompts containing 4 in-context demonstrations (for 1 of the 3 random seeds used) are given in \cref{tab:string_obqa,tab:standard_obqa,tab:enum_obqa} for OpenbookQA and \cref{tab:string_comqa,tab:standard_comqa,tab:enum_comqa} for CommonsenseQA.
+Exemplar prompts containing 4 in-context demonstrations (for 1 of the 3 random seeds used) are given in \cref{tab:string_obqa,tab:standard_obqa,tab:enum_obqa} for OpenbookQA and \cref{tab:string_comqa,tab:standard_comqa,tab:enum_comqa} for CommonsenseQA.
 The last instance shown is the test instance, which the model completes with an answer prediction.
 For each random seed, 8 demonstrations are drawn from the training set of each dataset.
 When fewer demonstrations (0-4) are used, the first $k$ are taken and the prompt otherwise stays the same.